Occupational Therapy Doctorate Program

 Accreditation

-The program must have a pre-accreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board of Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
-In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
-Note that a felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.
+The Cox College entry-level occupational therapy doctoral degree program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814.
+ACOTE’s web address is AcoteOnline.org.
+ACOTE’S telephone number, C/O AOTA, is (301) 652-AOTA.
+Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist, administered by the National Board for Certification in Occupational Therapy (NBCOT).
+After successful completion of this exam, the graduate will be an occupational therapist, registered (OTR).
+In addition, most states require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
+A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.